 The College and the Prep School aim to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
+Further information about our commitment to equal opportunities can be found in the Equal Opportunities Policy.

-This policy is intended to ensure compliance with all relevant legislation, recommendations and guidance including The Education (Independent School Standards) (England) Regulations 2014, the statutory guidance published by the Department for Education (DfE,) Keeping Children Safe In Education (September 2016) (the Guidance), the National Minimum Standards for Boarding Schools (April 2015), Disqualification Under the Childcare Act 2006 (DUCA) and the Code of Practice published by the Disclosure & Barring Service (DBS) (April 2009).
+This policy is intended to ensure compliance with all relevant legislation, recommendations and guidance including The Education (Independent School Standards) Regulations 2014, the statutory guidance published by the Department for Education (DfE) Keeping Children Safe In Education (September 2018) ('the Guidance'), Disqualification Under the Childcare Act 2006 (DUCA) and the Code of Practice published by the Disclosure & Barring Service (DBS).